top of page

 • Budget-conscious travellers

-• Those comfortable with fixed plans
+• Those comfortable with fixed itineraries and group dynamics

 Who is actually responsible for your safari?

-This is the most important question, and the one travellers often ask too late.
+This is the most important question — and the one travellers often ask too late.

 Before paying any deposit, you should always know:

-• who the legal contract partner is
+• Who your legal contract is with

-• who you are paying
+• Who you are paying

-• who is responsible on the ground
+• Who is responsible on the ground

-• whose cancellation and change terms apply.
+• Which cancellation and change terms apply

 If this isn’t clear in writing, pause and ask questions.
-Reputable safari professionals expect this.

 “The single biggest mistake we see is travellers not being clear on who they’re contracting with and who is responsible on the ground.”